ARC Raiders Weapon Tier List (Nomadic Envoys 1.29.1)

 Which weapons are best against Bastions and Rocketeers?

 Heavy and Energy ammo win the armor-penetration race.
-The Bettina (Heavy AR), entity:hullcracker (Launcher), and entity:jupiter (Energy sniper) are the three most reliable picks.
-Pair any of them with a entity:hornet Driver in your quick-use slots to stun the target during the weak-point window.
+The Bettina (Heavy AR), Hullcracker (Launcher), and Jupiter (Energy sniper) are the three most reliable picks.
+The new Rascal slots in as a lighter Hullcracker alternative when you need anti-ARC firepower in the Special slot without the weight.
+Pair any of them with a Hornet Driver in your quick-use slots to stun the target during the weak-point window.

-Should I craft a Jupiter or an entity:osprey as my first sniper?
+Should I craft a Jupiter or an Osprey as my first sniper?

-entity:osprey first.
-It's the Common-rarity sniper that a new player can afford to lose in a raid.
-Jupiter is stronger against armored ARCs, but the crafting cost and Energy ammo dependency make it a second-pick once you have the Workshop recipes and a stable ammo economy.
-Solo players running Boss Hunter loadouts should prioritize Jupiter over Osprey; Squad Anchor and Pure Looter builds can stay on Osprey.
+Osprey first.
+It is the Common-rarity sniper a new player can afford to lose in a raid.
+The Jupiter is stronger against armored ARCs, but the crafting cost and Energy ammo dependency make it a second pick once you have the Workshop recipes and a stable ammo economy.
+Solo players running Boss Hunter loadouts should prioritize the Jupiter; Squad Anchor and Pure Looter builds can stay on the Osprey.

 Do shotgun weapons work in PvP or only PvE?

 Shotguns win PvP at indoor ranges.
 Buried City corridors, Acerra Spaceport cargo bay, and elevator stagings reward the Vulcano's one-shot ceiling.
-Shotguns lose PvP at outdoor ranges because a Bettina or entity:ferro player can trade at 40 meters where the shotgun's falloff zeros the damage.
-Pick your map, not your weapon, when deciding whether to commit to a shotgun loadout.
+Shotguns lose PvP at outdoor ranges because a Bettina or Ferro player can trade at 40 meters where the shotgun's falloff zeros the damage.
+Pick your map first, then your weapon when deciding whether to commit to a shotgun loadout.